martinkearn/Content/Blogs/Durable Functions Retry Timeout Callback.md

 Durable Functions are a very powerful platform which allow you to produce complex looping, retry and timeout logic using regular code constructs.

-In this article and associated sample you can see how a Durable Function can call and external system, passing a call-back uri and wait for the external system to call-back, governed by timeout and retry limits.
+In this article and associated sample you can see how a Durable Function can call an external system, pass a call-back uri and wait for the external system to call-back, governed by timeout and retry limits.

 - Wait for external event: https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-external-events
 - Durable Entities: https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-entities